Used Engine vs. New Engine vs. Rebuilt: Cost Comparison and Which is Best

 • Spark plugs (gas engines): $30 - $80

-These parts should be replaced during any engine installation to prevent future problems.
+These parts are often replaced during engine installation to help prevent future problems.

 When to Choose Each Option